jrouaix/csharp-expr-rs/README.md

 - [x] Handle identifiers
 - [x] Handle identifier value and usage
 - [x] Handle passing values arguments for identifiers from C# side
-- [ ] Benchmarks & Optimisations => cloning Expressions was a baaaaaad idea ! /10 perfs drop
+- [x] Benchmarks & Optimisations => cloning Expressions was a baaaaaad idea ! /10 perfs drop
+- [x] Could we try some better syntax with type aliasing Rc<Expr>, perhaps some macros ? okay, not bad, not great
 - [ ] Debug Identifiers (Some tests are not passing)
 - [ ] More perf benchmarks with arguments passing
 - [ ] Error handling on expressions parsing